 Capturing rainwater reduces the load on stormwater systems because roof runoff is not flushed into the drains.
 Rainwater helps reduce stormwater damage to creeks.

-Using rainwater reduces the amount of mains water taken from natural waterways and the need to build more water storage dams, which
+Using rainwater reduces the amount of mains water required to be taken from natural waterways and can defer the need to build more water storage dams.